For Landlords

 Other Considerations

-Before a property can be let, there are several matters which the owner will need to deal with to ensure that the tenancy runs smoothly, and also that he/she complies with the law.
-We provide summarised information below.
-If you require further advice or assistance with any matter, please do not hesitate to contact us:
+Before a property can be let, there are several matters which the owner will need to deal with to ensure the tenancy runs smoothly and complies with the law.

 Mortgage